Charles Jencks

 Charles Alexander Jencks (June 21, 1939 – October 13, 2019) was an American cultural theorist, landscape designer, architectural historian, and co-founder of the Maggie's Cancer Care Centres.
 He published over thirty books and became famous in the 1980s as a theorist of postmodernism.
-Jencks devoted time to landform architecture, especially in Scotland.
+Jencks identified himself as "a critic who architects" and experimented with his theories through built work including his own home, The Cosmic House.
+Jencks also devoted time to landform architecture, especially in Scotland.
 These landscapes include the Garden of Cosmic Speculation and earthworks at Jupiter Artland outside Edinburgh.
 His continuing project Crawick Multiverse, commissioned by the Duke of Buccleuch, opened in 2015 near Sanquhar.

 Early years and family life

 Born in Baltimore, Maryland, on June 21, 1939, Charles Alexander Jencks was the son of composer Gardner Platt Jencks and Ruth DeWitt Pearl.
 Jencks attended Brooks School in North Andover, Massachusetts, and received his Bachelor of Arts degree in English literature at Harvard University in 1961 and a Master of Arts degree in architecture from the Harvard Graduate School of Design in 1965.
 In 1965 Jencks moved to the United Kingdom where he had houses in Scotland and London.
 In 1970, Jencks received a PhD in architectural history, studying under the noted historian Reyner Banham at University College, London.
 This thesis was the source for his Modern Movements in Architecture (1973) which used semiotics and other literary critical methods to study twentieth century architecture.

 Jencks married Pamela Balding in 1961 and the marriage ended in 1973.
 They had two sons: one works as a landscape architect in Shanghai, while the other works for Jardines in Vietnam.
-He married secondly to Maggie Keswick Jencks, daughter of Sir John Keswick and Clare Elwes, by whom he had two children: John Keswick Jencks, a London-based filmmaker, married to Amy Agnew, and Lily Clare Jencks, who married Roger Keeling in 2014.
+He married secondly to Maggie Keswick Jencks, daughter of Sir John Keswick and Clare Elwes, by whom he had two children: John Keswick Jencks, a London-based filmmaker, married to Amy Agnew, and Lily Clare Jencks, an architect who married Roger Keeling in 2014.
 Jencks married Louisa Lane Fox as his third wife in 2006, and was thus the stepfather of her son Henry Lane Fox and daughter Martha Lane Fox.

 Architectural design

-Jencks' first architectural design was a studio in the woods, a cheap mass-produced garage structure of $5,000 – titled The Garagia Rotunda, where he spent part of the summers with his family.
-The ad hoc use of readymade materials was championed in his polemical text with Nathan Silver Adhocism – the Case for Improvisation in 1971 and 2013.
+Jencks' first architectural design was a studio in the woods made of mass-produced elements assembled around a garage structure, which he named The Garagia Rotunda.
+He had it built in 1975 in Truro on Cape Cod, where he spent part of the summers with his family, for $5,000.
+It illustrated the ad hoc use of readymade materials that Jencks had championed in his polemical book with Nathan Silver, Adhocism: the case for improvisation, in 1972.
 Jencks' architectural designs experimented with ideas from complexity theory.

-Jencks designed his own London house in tandem with Maggie Keswick and postmodern architects including Terry Farrell and Michael Graves.
-He named this home "Thematic House".
+Jencks designed his own London house in tandem with Maggie Keswick and postmodern architect Terry Farrell, as well as collaborators including Michael Graves, Piers Gough, Madelon Vriesendorp, Eduardo Paolozzi, and Allen Jones.
+Originally named "Thematic House", it was renamed The Cosmic House in 2018 and the garage was converted into a gallery, a step towards opening the building to the public, by the Jencks Foundation, in 2021.